adrhill/iclr2025-sparse-autodiff/assets/img/2025-04-28-sparse-autodiff/poster.typ

     // First column
     #column-box(heading: [#capsify("Recap:") Automatic Differentiation (AD)])[
       The use of AD in Deep Learning is ubiquitous:
-      Instead of computing gradients, Jacobians and Hessians by hand, AD automatically computes them for given PyTorch, JAX and Julia code.
+      Instead having to compute gradients and Jacobians by hand, AD automatically computes them for given PyTorch, JAX or Julia code.

       *Matrix-free Jacobian operators* (dashed) lie at the core of AD.
-      While we illustrate them as matrices to provide intuition, they are best thought of as *black-box functions with unknown structure*.\
+      While we illustrate them as matrices to provide intuition, they are best thought of as *black-box functions* with unknown structure.\
       To turn such Jacobian operators into *Jacobian matrices* (solid), they are evaluated with all standard basis vectors.
       #my-image("forward_mode.svg", width: 90%)

-      This either constructs Jacobian matrices one column#super("1") or one row#super("2") at a time.
+      This constructs Jacobian matrices column-by-column#super("1") or row-by-row#super("2").

       #text(
         [#super("1") Forward mode, computing as many JVPs as there are inputs (pictured).],